 When you have anorexia, you may try to hide your problem from others.
 Over time, family

 members, teachers, and coaches may start to worry about your weight and behavior.

 Early treatment can help prevent serious health problems.
 Your healthcare provider will

-and other concerned adults can also help.
+adults can also help.

-How is anorexia nervosa treated?
+How is anorexia treated?

-you back to a healthy weight.
+help bring you back to a healthy weight.

 your coping skills and adopt healthy habits.
 Therapy can be done one-on-one, with